AInsolence/SnakeGame/SnakeGameSolution/SnakeGame/ReadMe.txt

 1. Need new collision detection functor - DONE
 2. Need fix food appearing - DONE
 3. Prohibit reverse moving to the snake - DONE

+Additional features after manual testing:
+1. Create new graphics for the food & walls in the game
+2. Create new graphics for the main menu
+3. Create new graphics for the main menu points
+4. Increasing speed depending on length of the snake